prasaria/good_night_app/README.md

 ## License

-This project is using MIT license
+This project is using MIT Licensed and created as part of an interview exercise.

 ## Acknowledgments